 - 8.2.8 In order to ensure that the time spent on managing risk is proportionate to the risk itself, an efficient assessment process covering all areas of risk is required (HSE, 2017.
-It is the responsibility of the Line Manager (or designate) to ensure that: - Relevant personnel (e.g. MDT) participate in the risk assessment process as required. - The risk assessment process takes place in a timely fashion after the risk has been identified. - 8.2.9 Assessing the risk is about developing an understanding of the risk identified.
-This involves a number of steps: - a) Identification of existing controls: These include all measures already in place to eliminate or reduce the risk and include processes, policies, procedures, guidelines, training, emergency arrangements, preventative maintenance controls etc. These should be listed in the first column of the risk assessment form (See Appendix 3a).

-In rating the risk, account must be taken of the adequacy of the existing controls that are already in place.

-b) Rating the risk: Risk is measured in terms of two dimensions, impact and likelihood.
+It is the responsibility of the Line Manager (or designate) to ensure that: - Relevant people (e.g. MDT, DSS, the individual for whom an activity / situation is being risk assessed etc.) participate in the risk assessment process as required. - The risk assessment process takes place in a timely fashion after the risk has been identified. - 8.2.9 Assessing the risk is about developing an understanding of the risk identified.
+This involves a number of steps: - a) Identification of existing mitigations: These include all measures already in place to eliminate or reduce the risk and include processes, policies, procedures, guidelines, training, emergency arrangements, preventative maintenance etc. These should be listed in the first column of the risk assessment form (See Appendix 3a / 3b). - In rating the risk, account must be taken of the adequacy of the existing mitigations that are already in place. - b) Rating the risk: Risk is measured in terms of two dimensions, impact and likelihood.
 The process for rating a risk starts by ascribing a single score to each of these dimensions.
 The product of these two scores provides the risk rating.